All Episodes

 Because if Trump is going along with this, then Trump is allowing the leader of a foreign nation to come to the United States to potentially murder American citizens and to operate his war on American soil, specifically targeting those who are critical of Israel.

-If if Kim Jong-un came to America and said, I'm I'm gonna use battlefield weapons to take out any of you Americans who criticize my country.
+I mean, imagine the response if, like if North Korea did this, if Kim Jong-un came to America and said, I'm going to use battlefield weapons to take out any of you Americans who criticize my country.

 You know, everybody would have a fit.

-But when Israel does it via Netanyahu, our entire federal government just seems to say, yeah, that's that's totally okay.
+But when Israel does it via Netanyahu, our entire federal government just seems to say, yeah, that's totally okay.

 Just go ahead, target Americans.